What Good Will You Do With Your Love?

 June 9, 2025Loss, Grief, and Spiritual Healing

-Allowing grief to run it’s course can be difficult.
-However, in the long run it is the only way to move past the pain.
+Allowing grief to run its course can be challenging.
+However, in the long run, it is the only way to move past the pain.

-When we lose a loved one the pain can feel unbearable.
-And while we may intellectually get that the pain will pass, it doesn’t ease the hurt in our heart.
+When we lose a loved one, the pain can feel unbearable.
+And while we may intellectually understand that the pain will pass, it doesn’t ease the hurt in our hearts.

 Instinctively, we don’t want to sit in the pain, and we search for ways to make it stop.
-We push ourselves to go back to our regular daily routine, perhaps chastising ourselves for being weak.
+We push ourselves to go return to our regular daily routine, perhaps chastising ourselves for being weak if we don’t move forward.

-Here are a few things you can do to facilitate the grieving process and heal your spiritual self:
+Here are a few things you can do to facilitate the grieving process and begin to heal:

 - Take some time to say goodbye.
 Particularly in a sudden death, we never have the opportunity to say goodbye.
 Write down your thoughts and feelings.
 Share good memories and express specific events and moments.